Hamiltonian Cycles for Finite Weyl Groupoids: Introduction

-Although an efficient way for finding a Hamiltonian cycle of a finite graph (if it exists) has not been known at the present, the widely-known argument of the proof of the following theorem can be said to be one of main ways for finding it for many Cayley graphs.
+Although an efficient way for finding a Hamiltonian cycle of a finite graph (if it exists) has not been known at the present, the widely-known argument of the proof of the following theorem can be said to be one of main ways for finding it for many Cayley graphs of finite groups.
+See Definition~\ref{definition:defofCayley} for the definition of the Cayley graph of a finite group.